Kevin Forsyth Home

 CloudSat (Delta 314) is studying the formation and function of clouds, answering some basic questions about how they generate rain and snow, to improve the science of climatology.

-STEREO (Delta 319) is the Solar TErrestrial RElations Observatory, a pair of satellites that will image the Sun’s eruptions and prominences in three dimensions by viewing it from separate positions in heliocentric orbit.
+STEREO (Delta 319) is the Solar TErrestrial RElations Observatory, a pair of satellites that are imaging the Sun’s eruptions and prominences in three dimensions by viewing it from separate positions in heliocentric orbit.

 Other links